 The risk of developing heart disease increases the older you are, and our workforce is aging.

 3. Anyone can use an AED

-Virtually anyone can use an AED.
-In fact, one studied showed that untrained, sixth-grade children can correctly use an AED in as little as 90 seconds in comparison to paramedics who take an average of 60 seconds.
-Based on the AED's instructions alone, the children performed the task with “no significant difference” from the trained professionals.*
+Almost anyone can use an AED.
+One study showed that untrained, sixth-grade children can correctly use an AED in as little as 90 seconds in comparison to paramedics who take an average of 60 seconds.
+Based on the AED's instructions alone, the children performed the task with “no significant difference” from the trained professionals.

 5. They provide peace of mind

 AEDs have become an expected addition to a safe work environment; they’re a good investment for everyone.

 Having a unit on site ensures the wellness of your employees, customers and visitors.

 It’s more than an essential component of your workplace preparedness plan – it’s a tool all workers deserve to have access to.We spend one third of our lives at work.
 Why not have a first response tool readily available on scene for all your employees?
 Like insurance, it’s better to be prepared and have nothing happen than face the worst and not be ready.
 Learn more about the AEDs Levitt-Safety offers.